M&S's annual profit slumps 88% as COVID crushes clothing sales | Business

 M&S's annual profit slumps 88% as COVID crushes clothing sales

-British retailer Marks & Spencer on Wednesday reported an 88% slump in full-year profit, reflecting a collapse in clothing sales due to the COVID-19 pandemic and said it was unlikely to pay a dividend for the current year.
+British retailer Marks & Spencer on Wednesday reported an 88% slump in full-year profit, reflecting a collapse in clothing sales due to the COVID-19 pandemic, and warned investors not to expect a dividend in the current year.

+But it said it was making progress with its turnaround plan, had traded well in the early weeks of the 2021-22 year and that profits would recover, sending its battered shares up more than 4% in early trading.
+M&S, which also sells upmarket food, made a pretax profit before one-off items of 50.3 million pounds ($71.2 million) in the year to April 3, down from the 403.1 million pounds made in 2019-20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)